apache/mxnet/docs/static_site/src/pages/get_started/build_from_source.md

 <!--- under the License. -->

-# Build MXNet from Source
+# Build Apache MXNet from Source

 Building and installing Apache MXNet from source is a three-step process.
 First, build the shared `libmxnet` which provides the MXNet backend, then install your